Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/structs/TrainDockingRuleSet.md

 # Struct <code>TrainDockingRuleSet</code>

-Contains information about the rules that describe when a train should depart from a station
+Contains infromation about the rules that descibe when a trian should depart from a station
 ## Instance Members
 ### Fields
 - <code id="definition">definition</code> integer